snyamahmoud/fsnd-linux-server-config/README.md

   If you are curious where the configuration you entered on the command line is stored, **google 'ubuntu ufw rules stored'**.
 Also remember that the 'ufw status' command has a 'verbose' option for more information.

+  I was wondering why we are asked to open port 123 for ntp: the firewall in general allows all connections initiated by a service on the system (i.e. 'outgoing'), and ntp runs as a daemon and should be covered by this.

+  However, I found a few discussions of this questions when **googling for 'ntp firewall bidirectional'**, and as it's explicitly written in the project details, I've opened the port as well.

+  1. Monitoring

+  For 'exceeds expectations' we are asked to monitor unsuccessful connection attempts, block the IP addresses they come from, and send an email notification about the fact.

+  A good starting point is **googling for 'ubuntu block ip after failed login'**.

+8. Date and Time

+  The project details ask for the system to be running on UTC time.

+  **Google terms: 'timezone utc gmt'** for a bit of (historical) background about timezones and UTC,

+  **Google terms: 'ubuntu set timezone'** for how to do it.

+  NTP is a service that requests accurate time from external time servers and adjusts the server clock accordingly.
+It is not specified anywhere that ntp should be set up, but a) you really want the correct time for all sorts of reasons (**google 'why ntp is important'**, and b) as we already opened the ntp port in the firewall we can just as well use it.

+  **Google terms: 'ubuntu ntp'**

+  There are several options, I chose the one where a daemon is always running and taking care of the time synchronisation.

 20. Addendum I: sending / delivering local email